|Ignacio Kortabarria and José Ángel Iribar 1976 showing the Basque flag in 1976|

 LW: Agustin Gainza (Spain)

-He spent his entire career with Athletic Bilbao, winning 10 major titles.
-He won 33 caps and was the captain of Spain in the WC 1950, where they finished 4th.
+Agustín Gaínza is one of Atletico Bilboa's greatest players.
+He spent his entire career with Athletic Bilbao, winning 10 major titles between 1940 and 1959.
+When he retired, he was the club's appearance record holder.
+He won 33 caps and was the captain of Spain in the 1950 World Cup Finals in Brazil, where they finished 4th.

 FW/RW: Joseba Etxeberria (Spain)

-Etxeberria started his career with Real Sociedad, but moved to Athletic Bilbao in 1995, breaking the transfer record for an under 18 player in Spain.
-He was capped 53 times.
+Joseba Etxeberria started his career with Real Sociedad, but after a single season, he moved to Athletic Bilbao in 1995, breaking the transfer record for an under 18 player in Spain.
+The transfer also broke off formal relationship between the two clubs.
+He was capped 53 times, representing his country at the 1998 World Cup, Euro 2000 and Euro 2004.

 AM/ST: Diego Forlan (Uruguay)